-- 1. Click the All Services radio button to create HDFS, YARN (includes MapReduce 2), ZooKeeper, Oozie, Hive, Hue, Sqoop, HBase, Impala, Solr, Spark, and Key-Value Store Indexer services.
+- Select All Services to create HDFS, YARN (includes MapReduce 2), ZooKeeper, Oozie, Hive, Hue, Sqoop, HBase, Impala, Solr, Spark, and Key-Value Store Indexer services.
 Click Continue.
 The Customize Role Assignments screen displays. - 2.
-Configure the following role assignments: - Click the text field under the HBase Thrift Server role.
+Configure the following role assignments: - · Click the text field under the HBase Thrift Server role.
 In the host selection dialog box that displays, select the checkbox next to any host and click OK at the bottom right. - Click the text field under the Server role of the ZooKeeper service.
 In the host selection dialog box that displays, uncheck the checkbox next to the host assigned by default (the master host) and select checkboxes next to the remaining three hosts.
 Click OK at the bottom right.